 Sadly, our opinion can change in one, brief incident.
 Whether it is our own home, a relative’s home or a rental property, whenever we have an ownership interest in real estate, we may find ourselves needing to sell a home with fire damage.

-The primary decision is a choice between repairing the damaged property before selling it or selling the house as-is.
+The primary decision is a choice between repairing the damaged property before selling it or selling the home as-is.
 This foundational decision often depends on the value of fire insurance coverage.

 Fire Insurance and Fire Inspections

-A small house fire requiring minimal repairs may not exceed the deductible on a homeowner’s fire insurance policy.
-Even though we will need to pay for those minor repairs out of our own pocket it’s not likely we would sell a house after a house fire without making the needed repairs.
+A small home fire requiring minimal repairs may not exceed the deductible on a homeowner’s fire insurance policy.
+Even though we will need to pay for those minor repairs out of our own pocket it’s not likely we would sell a home after a home fire without making the needed repairs.
 It just wouldn’t make sense.